“The Art of Tile”

 Tile comes in so many materials, from concrete to metals to glass, yet the words “tile” and “ceramic” are practically synonymous.
 In fact, “ceramic” is the oldest form of tile.
 There are so many types of ceramics– as well as shapes and colors – that before you select the specific piece you should ask yourself what “look” you desire.
 Is it color and consistency you are looking for, or do you love the funky, old world look?
 Ceramic tiles are mini sculptures and the process to create the ceramics is an art unto itself.
 There are many variables that go into even the shade of blue that comes out of the kiln.
 Just like natural stone, the variation is why we love it!

-Fear not readers, there are experts everywhere to assist you in your tile pursuit – you just need to know where to look.
+Fear not readers, there are experts everywhere to assist you in your pursuit of selecting tile – you just need to know where to look.
 Specialty showrooms are your best place to start.
 Regardless of style or budget, the people there are your experts and can become your best friend.
 They will help you through the process, from design to selection to quantities to ordering.
 Chicago is a great city for sourcing tile.
 There are people right here that live and breathe tile.
 Some of our favorite tile showrooms at Middlefork Development are The Fine Line, Artistic Tile, and Tile Gallery.
 Give them a call… and have fun with the process!